mmemim/OpenUTAU-French-Dictionary/README.md

 Please follow the alphabetical order when adding a new word inside the `cmudict_fr.txt` file.

-* Write your word first, then add two blanks space before the first phoneme of the pronunciation.
+* Write your word first, then add **two** blanks space before the first phoneme of the pronunciation.
 * Each phoneme in the pronunciation is separated by a single blank space.
 * Be careful not to accidentally add another blank space at the very end of the line, but just a line break.
 * After saving the file, you can close and re-open OpenUtau to force the dictionary to reload.
 * You can add additional prononciations with (2), (3) etc.

-For example, if I wanted to add `parfaitement` I'd add:
+For example, if you wanted to add `parfaitement` you'd add:

 `parfaitement  pp aa rr ff ai tt ee mm an` basic form